How To Calculate Maximum Heart Rate (Without Going All Out To Measure It!)

 Factors That Affect MHR

-As you might have noticed, all of the common formulas to estimate maximum heart rate only consider your age and sometimes your sex.
+As you may have noticed, all standard formulas for estimating maximum heart rate only consider your age and, sometimes, your sex.

 Here are the primary factors that affect your maximum heart rate: